LewisTowart/tech258_cloud/security/vpc-setup.md

 # Drop incoming traffic that is invalid or not part of any established connection
 sudo iptables -A INPUT -m state --state INVALID -j DROP
 ```
-This command drops incoming traffic that is invalid or not part of any established connection.
+This command drops incoming traffic that is invalid packets or not part of any established connection.
 Invalid packets are those that do not conform to the expected network protocol standards or are otherwise malformed.
 Dropping such packets helps protect the system from potential attacks or misconfigurations.

 ```
 # Allow incoming SSH traffic for new and established connections